 When we played the game, we address the following four questions or topic areas:

 - Expectation.
-What do you want to get out of workshop.
+What do you want to get out of the workshop?

 - Project.
 What project are you working on?
 What are objectives?
 Who are participants?

 - Training effectiveness.
-What factors contribute to effectiveness of training?
+What factors contribute to the effectiveness of training?

 The presenters did a great job of adjusting their lesson to the participants.
 I believe this was primarily due to not relying primarily on content but instead adjusting the activities.